 In 1936, Hubert was based in RAF Ismalia [Egypt].
-This is a picture of a Hawker Hart (light bomber biplane) of his squadron - it may or may not be Hubert at the controls, we can't be sure.
+This is a picture of a Hawker Hart (light bomber biplane) of his squadron - it might even be Hubert at the controls.

 By 1940, he had already served in the RAF for 8 years and, at the time of his death, he was a Sgt Pilot serving with 108 Squadron and, on 30th March 1940, specifically assigned with 1 Ferry Pilots Pool, Air Transport Auxiliary, on passage from St Athan to RAF Sealand in Flintshire.